 The sponsor or sponsors of an athletic event or group of events may purchase any of the above for an athlete who has earned the official award for the event or events, and present the same at the time the official award for the event is made.

 A non-profit service organization approved by the school principal or the news media, may purchase any of the above items for an athlete, in recognition of their athletic ability or performance, and present the same at the time appropriate to such recognition.

 The institutions listed above in this Section 3 may also sponsor athletic banquets to which athletes may be invited, without charging admission to such athletes.

 A pupil may accept from an institution of high education which he visits in connection with his prospective or possible attendance there as a student, reasonable expenses necessitated by such visit, and free admission to home athletic events of such institution which occur during visit.

 How Amateur Status Can Be Regained

-A player, who has lost his/her amateur status, may be reinstated by the suspending body after a period of one year from the date of suspension, providing that he/she refrains from all activity prohibited by Section 2 hereof during that year.
+A player, who has lost their amateur status, may be reinstated by the suspending body after a period of one year from the date of suspension, providing that they refrain from all activity prohibited by Section 2 hereof during that year.